thomasbratt/BelousovZhabotinskyJavaScript/README.markdown

 The default parameters can be overriden in the constructor function, as follows:

+	palette         	: The palette as 256 * 32 bit color values in
+						  RGBA order.
 	canvas      		: The canvas DOM element.
 	numberOfStates		: The number of states in the cellular automata. k1              	: Controls infection rate of healthy cells by damping the effect of infected neighbours.
 	k2              	: Controls infection rate of healthy cells by damping the effect of ill neighbours.
 	g					: Controls progress of infected cells.

 References